Dallas police officer dies after Home Depot shooting, mayor says

 Officer Rogelio Santander died at a hospital around 8 a.m., Mayor Mike Rawlings announced at a city council meeting.
 Santander had worked for the city’s northeast division for three years, police said.

-A civilian was also “seriously injured” in the shooting, but in “good condition” Mata said.
-The civilian was a loss-prevention officer who worked at the hardware store, Dallas Police Chief Rene Hall said.
+Officer Crystal Almeida was still in critical condition, Dallas police Chief Rene Hall said.
+A loss-prevention officer, identified by Hall as Scott Painter, was also critical.
+Hall said they were making a remarkable recovery.

+Santander was the second officer nationwide to die Wednesday; a Maine sheriff's deputy was shot overnight by a gunman who stole the officer's car and then robbed a convenience store.

-The suspected gunman, 29-year-old Armando Juarez, was arrested after a five-hour manhunt that involved a high-speed chase through downtown Dallas, FOX4 reported.
+The suspected gunman, 29-year-old Armando Juarez, was arrested after a five-hour manhunt that involved a high-speed chase through downtown Dallas, FOX4 News reported.

 Juarez faces multiple counts of aggravated assault on a police officer.
 He was originally sought by police on a felony arrest warrant, authorities said.